 A. Aggregate Reserve

 The aggregate reserve for contracts falling within the scope of these requirements shall equal the stochastic reserve (following the requirements of Section 4) less any applicable PIMR for all contracts not valued under applicable requirements in VM-A and VM-C, plus the reserve for any contracts valued under applicable requirements in VM-A and VM-C.

+All policies subject to these requirements shall be included in one of the Reserving Categories, defined in Section 3.A.1 and Section 3.A.2 below.
+The company may elect to exclude one or more groups of policies from the stochastic reserve calculation.
+When excluding a group of policies from a reserve calculation, the company must document that the applicable exclusion test defined in Section 3.E is passed for that group of policies.
+The stochastic reserve shall be calculated separately for each Reserving Category, and the total stochastic reserve shall be the sum of the stochastic reserves for each Reserving Category.

+Accumulation Reserving Category

+[Add the definitions needed]

+Payout Reserving Category

+[Add the definitions needed]

 Guidance Note: Contracts valued under applicable requirements in VM-A and VM-C are ones that pass the exclusion test and elect to not model PBR stochastic reserves, per the requirements in Section 3.E.